open-quantum-safe/liboqs-go/README.md

 assuming `liboqs.so.*` were installed in `/usr/local/lib` (true assuming you ran `make install` during your liboqs setup).

-Once you configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in your Go program and run with `go run <program.go>` or build an executable with `go build <program.go>`.
+Once you have configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in the Go application of your choice and run it with `go run <application_name.go>` or build it with `go build <applicaiton_name.go>`.

 To run the examples from the terminal/console, type